top of page

 Prediction errors are discrepancies between expected and actual sensory input and are thought to drive corrective changes to the brain's predictions.
 Prediction errors have been found in layer 2/3 cortical neurons and in neuromodulatory systems.
 We aim to test the involvement of these signals in driving plasticity using virtual reality systems and manipulations of neural activity.

-Predictive learning in autism models
+Predictive learning in neurodevelopmental disorder models

 axons.png